vercel/next.js/docs/advanced-features/static-html-export.md

 ## Caveats

 - With `next export`, we build an HTML version of your app.
+At export time, we call [`getStaticProps`](/docs/basic-features/data-fetching.md#getstaticprops-static-generation) for each page that exports it, and pass the result to the page's component.
+It's also possible to use the older [`getInitialProps`](/docs/api-reference/data-fetching/getInitialProps.md) API instead of `getStaticProps`, but it comes with a few caveats:

+  - `getInitialProps` cannot be used alongside `getStaticProps` or `getStaticPaths` on any given page.
+If you have dynamic routes, instead of using `getStaticPaths` you'll need to configure the [`exportPathMap`](/docs/api-reference/next.config.js/exportPathMap.md) parameter in your [`next.config.js`](/docs/api-reference/next.config.js/introduction.md) file to let the exporter know which HTML files it should output.
-At export time we will run the [`getInitialProps`](/docs/api-reference/data-fetching/getInitialProps.md) in your pages.
-The `req` and `res` fields of the [`context`](/docs/api-reference/data-fetching/getInitialProps.md#context-object) object will be empty objects during export as there is no server running.
+  - When `getInitialProps` is called during export, the `req` and `res` fields of its [`context`](/docs/api-reference/data-fetching/getInitialProps.md#context-object) parameter will be empty objects, since during export there is no server running.
+  - `getInitialProps` **will be called on every client-side navigation**, if you'd like to only fetch data at build-time, switch to `getStaticProps`.
+  - `getInitialProps` cannot use Node.js-specific libraries or the file system like `getStaticProps` can. `getInitialProps` must fetch from an API.

+  For static export, the `getStaticProps` API is always preferred over `getInitialProps`: it's recommended you convert your pages to use the `getStaticProps` if possible.

+- The `fallback: true` mode of `getStaticPaths` is not supported when using `next export`.
-- You won't be able to render HTML dynamically when static exporting, as we pre-build the HTML files.
+- You won't be able to render HTML dynamically when static exporting, as the HTML files are pre-build.
 Your application can be a hybrid of [Static Generation](/docs/basic-features/pages.md#static-generation) and [Server-Side Rendering](/docs/basic-features/pages.md#server-side-rendering) when you don't use `next export`.
 You can learn more about it in the [pages section](/docs/basic-features/pages.md).
 - [API Routes](/docs/api-routes/introduction.md) are not supported by this method because they can't be prerendered to HTML.
 - [`getServerSideProps`](/docs/basic-features/data-fetching.md#getserversideprops-server-side-rendering) cannot be used within pages because the method requires a server.
 Consider using [`getStaticProps`](/docs/basic-features/data-fetching.md#getstaticprops-static-generation) instead.